 Keeping our local Democratic community safe and strong is of the utmost importance to us.
 I'm also listing some possible resources and volunteer opportunities.

-Please take care of yourselves and we will see you soon.
+Please take care of yourselves and we hope to see you soon.

 "Change will not come if we wait for some other person or some other time.
 We are the